Queensland Liberal Party: Coalition government, 1957–1983

 Relations deteriorated during the premiership of Nicklin's longterm successor, Joh Bjelke-Petersen.
 The parties got off to a poor start when the previous premier, Jack Pizzey, died suddenly and Liberal leader Gordon Chalk was appointed as a temporary successor until the Country Party elected a new leader but at first tried to retain the office for himself until Bjelke-Petersen threatened to break up the coalition.
 Bjelke-Petersen also moved to refine the malapportionment further, now dubbed the "Bjelkemander", which reinforced the Country Party's superior position.
 However steady urbanisation in the state increased pressure on relations between the parties as traditional Country Party areas turned into Liberal targets.
 An early conflict came in the Albert by-election in 1970.
 The electoral district of Albert, based around the Gold Coast, had been in Country Party hands since 1936 but over the 1960s saw increased electoral pressure from first independents and then the Liberals.
-The by-election saw the Country Party vote collapse and the Liberals take the seat, contributing to a challenge against Bjelke-Petersen though he narrowly survived a leadership challenge.
+The by-election saw the Country Party vote collapse and the Liberals take the seat.
+Bjelke-Petersen barely survived an ensuing leadership challenge.
 There was little electoral change in the 1969 and 1972 state elections, but in the next few years the Country Party became increasingly assertive, changing its name to the "National Party" (a name adopted by its federal counterpart in 1982), standing in more urban seats and increasingly taking on the federal Whitlam government as part of greater assertiveness.
 The 1974 state election saw the Labor Party routed with both National and Liberal parties picking up seats.
 With Labor increasingly unviable as a party of government, conflict between the two coalition parties increased as they stood against each other in more and more seats.
 The Liberals were outpolled by the Nationals at the 1977 state election and subsequently diminished in influence in the cabinet.